JivkoSp/Drahten/TopicArticleService.Tests.EndToEnd/Sync/_README.txt

 --------------------------------------------------------
 About the Register_ArticleComment_Endpoint_Should_Add_ArticleComment_With_Given_ArticleCommentId_To_The_Database(...) method:
 ------------
-The time comaprison of the objects addArticleCommentCommand and articleCommentDto is NOT done like this: articleCommentDto.DateTime.ShouldBe(addArticleCommentCommand.DateTime);
+The time somparison of the objects addArticleCommentCommand and articleCommentDto is NOT done like this: articleCommentDto.DateTime.ShouldBe(addArticleCommentCommand.DateTime);
 This is because of the reasons mentioned in the section - **** PostgreSQL **** in this document.
 --------------------------------------------------------